 A healthy diet that improves cardiovascular health consists of whole foods like dark, leafy greens, fruits, legumes and whole grains, and omega-3 rich proteins such as salmon, grass-fed beef, and nuts.
 By eating a healthy diet rich in whole foods, you can help lower both cholesterol levels and blood pressure.
 This will not only lead to a happier, healthier you but can help to reduce the chances of suffering from a stroke.

-Oatmeal might not sound very exciting, but it is full of the fiber that will help to lower bad cholesterol levels while maintaining your healthy cholesterol levels.
+● Oatmeal.
+Oatmeal might not sound very exciting, but it is full of fiber that will help to lower bad cholesterol levels while maintaining your healthy cholesterol levels.
 By reducing your cholesterol levels, you reduce plaque from building up in your blood vessels that surround the brain.
 A ¾ cup serving of oatmeal once a day can help you achieve 15% of your daily recommended soluble fiber.

+● Guilt-Free Dark Chocolate.
 Did you think by eating healthy that you would have to kick treats to the curb?
 Think again!
-Dark chocolate contains antioxidants, including the antioxidant epicatechin, that can help protect brain cells from damage according to a research conducted by John Hopkins.
+Dark chocolate contains antioxidants, including the antioxidant epicatechin, that can help protect brain cells from damage according to research conducted by John Hopkins.
 Not only can dark chocolate help protect your brain cells it can help to lower blood pressure, raise good cholesterol levels, and improve brain function.
 Keep yourself to under three servings per week in order to reap the benefits of this chocolatey treat.

 Foods to Avoid